Weather radar: Beam geometry

 The radar beam has a distribution of energy similar to the diffraction pattern of a light passing through a slit.
 This is because the wave is transmitted to the parabolic antenna through a slit in the wave-guide at the focal point.
 Most of the energy is at the center of the beam and decreases along a curve close to a Gaussian function on each side.
 However, there are secondary peaks of emission that will sample the targets at off-angles from the center.
-Designers attempt to minimize the power transmitted by such lobes, but they cannot be completely eliminated.
+Designers attempt to minimize the power transmitted by such lobes, but they cannot be eliminated.

 When a secondary lobe hits a reflective target such as a mountain or a strong thunderstorm, some of the energy is reflected to the radar.
 This energy is relatively weak but arrives at the same time that the central peak is illuminating a different azimuth.
 The echo is thus misplaced by the processing program.
 This has the effect of actually broadening the real weather echo making a smearing of weaker values on each side of it.
 This causes the user to overestimate the extent of the real echoes.

 Non-weather targets

 There is more than rain and snow in the sky.
 Other objects can be misinterpreted as rain or snow by weather radars.
 Insects and arthropods are swept along by the prevailing winds, while birds follow their own course.
 As such, fine line patterns within weather radar imagery, associated with converging winds, are dominated by insect returns.
-Bird migration, which tends to occur overnight within the lowest 2000 metres of the Earth's atmosphere, contaminates wind profiles gathered by weather radar, particularly the WSR-88D, by increasing the environmental wind returns by 30–60 km/hr.
+Bird migration, which tends to occur overnight within the lowest 2000 metres of the Earth's atmosphere, contaminates wind profiles gathered by weather radar, particularly the WSR-88D, by increasing the environmental wind returns by 30–60 km/h.
 Other objects within radar imagery include: